 How to Avoid Foreclosure

-Time is of the Essence - Don't let a foreclosure ruin your life and credit history.
-If you are facing the unfortunate window of pre-foreclosure and can no longer afford to make payments on your home, or investment property, you are not alone and you may have options.
+Time is of the Essence - Don't let a foreclosure ruin your life, ruin your credit history or cause you to become homeless.
+If you are facing the unfortunate window of foreclosure and can no longer afford to make payments on your home, investment property, or cannot pay your delinquent property taxes, you are not alone and you may have options.

 WHAT OPTIONS DO YOU HAVE?